terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/catalog_subscription_and_sharing.html.markdown

 * publishing a catalog at creation may force subscribers to run synchronisation operations more often.

 Owners of a published catalog have no direct visibility over the subscribers.
 They only advertise the subscription URL and pass along the optional password.
-The recipients can be in the same VCD or in a different one.
+The recipients can be in the same Vcloud or in a different one.

 ## Subscribing operations